 Specialized Youth Development Programming

 Boys & Girls Clubs is proud to administer the PACE (Promoting Academics and Character Education) program at three of our Club locations.
 This is a specialized, highly effective three-week intensive behavioral intervention for Denver Public School middle-schoolers on the verge of suspension or expulsion.
-The PACE program takes place during the traditional school day at three Boys & Girls Clubs locations in the southwest, central and northeast neighborhoods.
+Learn more »

 Family Support Services